fgoll/fgoll/README.md

-`⚡`  Some of us get dipped in flat,
+`⚡`  some of us get dipped in flat,

 `⚡`  some in satin,

-`⚡`  some in gloss.
+`⚡`  some in gloss,

-`⚡`  But every once in a while you find someone who's iridescent,
+`⚡`  but every once in a while you find someone who's iridescent,

 `⚡`  and when you do,nothing will ever compare.